stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   One side of the cobblestoned open space was the straight line of the river;
 the other was a semicircle of slant-roofed brick buildings of about the 1800 period, from which several streets radiated away to the southeast, south, and southwest.
-Lamps were depressingly few and small&mdash;all low-powered incandescents&mdash;and I was glad that my plans called for departure before dark, even though I knew the moon would be bright.
-The buildings were all in fair condition, and included perhaps a dozen shops in current operation; of which one was a grocery of the First National chain, others a dismal restaurant, a drug store, and a wholesale fish-dealer&rsquo;s office, and still another, at the eastern extremity of the square near the river, an office of the town&rsquo;s only industry&mdash;the Marsh Refining Company.
+Lamps were depressingly few and small--all low-powered incandescents--and I was glad that my plans called for departure before dark, even though I knew the moon would be bright.
+The buildings were all in fair condition, and included perhaps a dozen shops in current operation; of which one was a grocery of the First National chain, others a dismal restaurant, a drug store, and a wholesale fish-dealer's office, and still another, at the eastern extremity of the square near the river, an office of the town's only industry--the Marsh Refining Company.
 There were perhaps ten people visible, and four or five automobiles and motor trucks stood scattered about.
 I did not need to be told that this was the civic centre of Innsmouth.
 Eastward I could catch blue glimpses of the harbour, against which rose the decaying remains of three once beautiful